Lac-Notre-Dame-Usher-Lake-Association/lacnotredame.github.io/about/2020BoardReport.md

 * Minor: $75 for Rupert Hall rental, $74.82 for web hosting, $35 for Entreprises Quebec registration, and $35.40 for bank fees.
 * Water testing: $1,010.48 - covers 2018 and 2019 water testing as the payment of $539 for 2018 was delayed.

-Move to accept Treasurer’s report: André François Giroux
+Move to accept Treasurer's report: André François Giroux

 Seconded by: Robert Boucher